 However, while it is true that iron does transfer to food, the quantity of iron depends on the age of the pan, how it has been seasoned, and the food being cooked in it.
 Thus, cooking in cast iron is not the solution to fixing low-iron levels.
 But then again, every little bit helps.

-7. Cast Iron Sears and Fries to Perfection
+11. Cast Iron Skillet Sears and Fries to Perfection

-Thanks to cast iron cookware being able to withstand high heat, retain it, and radiate it out, it is often the preferred choice when cooks need to sear meat or fry it.
-This is also why cast iron is such a popular material for woks.
+A cast iron skillet can withstand high heat, retain it, and radiate it out, it is often the preferred choice when cooks need to sear meat or fry it.
+This is also why cast iron is such a popular material for Woks.

-Cast iron that is well cared for can last for ages.
+Cast iron that is well cared for can last for a long time.
 Some families pass it down for generations.
 There are also people that believe vintage cast iron is superior to cookware too modern.
-For example, Griswold is a well sought after vintage brand, and quality pieces have fetched hundreds to thousands at auctions.
+For example, Griswold is a well sought-after vintage brand, and quality pieces have fetched hundreds to thousands at auctions.

 It is possible for cast iron cookware to last a lifetime.
-Iron cast skillets, whole cast iron dutch ovens, wok sets, and grill pans are all great ways to save money because they can last for generations.
+Cast iron skillets, whole cast iron dutch ovens, wok sets, and grill pans are great ways to save money because they can last for generations.